Homepage / Excursion Guides / Ultimate Guide: Cozumel Mayan Ruins

 Part of Cozumel's charm is the many activities available in impressive natural settings.
 There's something for everybody, and the Cozumel Mayan Ruins is an excellent option, especially if you're into history and have limited time on the island.

 The most important Cozumel Mayan Ruins site is San Gervasio, located east of San Miguel de Cozumel.
 San Gervasio was founded in 300 AD and remained occupied until 1450 AD until its decline.
 It was a sacred Mayan center, as well as a strategic site for trade and political development.
-It was a sanctuary for the goddess Ixchel and a mandatory visit for the Mayans at least once in their lives. man in the Mayan ruins on Cozumel
+It was a sanctuary for the goddess Ixchel and a mandatory visit for the Mayans at least once in their lives.

 San Gervasio consists of various architectural ensembles linked by a network of "sacbés" or Mayan roads.
 The most prominent structure of these Cozumel Mayan Ruins is Ka'na Nah or "High House."
 It is believed that this central building could have been the temple dedicated to the goddess Ixchel.
 Upon their arrival on the island, the Spaniards decided to hold the first religious mass in Mexican territory precisely in this place.
 UNESCO designated San Gervasio a World Heritage Site.